myfinance/mfframework/README.md

 for each environment you have to setup keycloak initialy.
-To do so you have to go to the admin-page and create the Realm myfinance Create all Users and passwords realm settings - sessions: set SSO Session idle to 5h realm settings - tokens: set access token lifespan to 4h Export config: kubectl exec -n mfdev --stdin kubectl exec -n mfdev --stdin --tty pod/keycloak-55c6f45f7d-7mtvt -- /bin/bash /opt/keycloak/bin/kc.sh export --dir /opt/keycloak/data/import --realm myfinance --users realm_file
+To do so you have to go to the admin-page and create the Realm myfinance Create all Users and passwords create client: mfclient (set valid redirecturl: http://localhost:4200/* and weborigins http://localhost:4200) realm settings - sessions: set SSO Session idle to 5h realm settings - tokens: set access token lifespan to 4h Export config: kubectl exec -n mfdev --stdin --tty pod/keycloak-55c6f45f7d-7mtvt -- /bin/bash /opt/keycloak/bin/kc.sh export --dir /opt/keycloak/data/import --realm myfinance --users realm_file

-create client: mfclient (set valid redirecturl: http://localhost:4200/* and weborigins http://localhost:4200)

 ## development ##